kverbov/ansible-docker-install-debian-alma-red-centos-astra/README.md

 docker-install
 =========

-Installing docker / docker-compose and its dependencies on a new server.
+Installing docker / docker-compose and its dependencies with online/offline mode on a new server of any OS version (Alma, Debian, Astra, RED, Centos, Ubuntu).
+There is two ways - deb or rpm install

 Role variables
 ------------